Puriney/scRNA.seq.course/13-remove-conf.md

 In the previous chapter we normalized for library size, effectively removing it as a confounder.
 Now we will consider removing other less well defined confounders from our data using the ERCC spike-in controls.
 Technical confounders (aka batch effects) can arise from difference in reagents, isolation methods, the lab/experimenter who performed the experiment, even which day/time the experiment was performed.

 Since the same amount of ERCC spike-in was added to each cell in our experiment we know that all the variablity we observe for these genes is due to technical noise; whereas endogenous genes are affected by both technical noise and biological variability.
 Technical noise can be removed by fitting a model to the spike-ins and "substracting" this from the endogenous genes.
 There are several methods available based on this premise (eg. [BASiCS](https://github.com/catavallejos/BASiCS), [scLVM](https://github.com/PMBio/scLVM), [RUV](http://bioconductor.org/packages/release/bioc/html/RUVSeq.html)); each using different noise models and different fitting procedures.
+Alternatively, one can identify genes which exhibit significant variation beyond technical noise (eg. Distance to median, [Highly variable genes](http://www.nature.com/nmeth/journal/v10/n11/full/nmeth.2645.html))